DHAGO WALL ART

 This wall art is printed on Epson Enhance Matte Paper, 192 gsm.

 Your limited edition print will either come numbered and signed or you will receive a Certificate of Authenticity with relevant details.

-This print will come in a protection tube.
+This print will come in a protection tube in "fragile" category.

 Please allow 3 business days for printing.